lsst/rtn-045/index.rst

 **Style:**
 In general, the default ``matplotlib`` style is sufficient and should be adopted for plot attributes such as line thickness, tick labels, fontsize, and so on.

-However, the default ``matplotlib`` color palette is not sufficient, and the recommendations under :ref:`Accessibility considerations<accessibility-considerations>` should be used to create colorblind-friendly plots.
+The default ``matplotlib`` color palette is not sufficient, and the recommendations under :ref:`Accessibility considerations<accessibility-considerations>` should be used to create colorblind-friendly plots.